PerfectlySoft/PerfectDocs/guide/MongoDB-Database.md

 * **name:** String, name of collection to be created
 * **options:**  BSON document listing options for new collection

-### Create reference to MongoCollection referenced by name
+### Create Reference to MongoDB Collection Referenced by Name

 Use `getCollection` to create a reference to a MongoCollection: